 Vegetables & Fruit Trading License in Dubai

 Dubai sits at the crossroads of global trade routes, connecting producers in Asia, Africa, and Europe with consumers across the Middle East, South Asia, and beyond.
 For entrepreneurs looking to capitalise on this strategic position, the vegetables and fruit trading sector offers compelling opportunities.
-Whether you are importing fresh produce for local distribution or building a re-export operation, obtaining the correct licence is the essential first step.
+Whether you are importing fresh produce for local distribution or building a re-export operation, obtaining the correct license is the essential first step.

-This guide covers everything you need to know about securing a Vegetables & Fruit Trading Licence (Activity Code: 4721.67) at Dubai South Business Hub Free Zone, including costs, compliance requirements, and why this jurisdiction is ideally suited for produce traders.
+This guide covers everything you need to know about securing a Vegetables & Fruit Trading License (Activity Code: 4721.67) at Dubai South Business Hub Free Zone, including costs, compliance requirements, and why this jurisdiction is ideally suited for produce traders.

 The UAE Fresh Produce Market: Why Now